-Using our voices will be essential to successfully navigate this challenging time.
+Using our voices will be essential to navigating our work environment after the pandemic.
 Each of us shares the responsibility of contributing to our work environment in a way that is friendly, supportive, and team-oriented.

-Many people across the University and at Notre Dame Research have worked tirelessly to handle for the challenges of reopening campus during the pandemic.
-With so many variables at play, there may be issues that arise that no one anticipated.
-Use your voice to express concern if you see a potential problem brewing; if you feel unsafe; or if you think a change in safety guidelines is needed.
+Use your voice to express concern if you see a potential problem brewing; if you feel unsafe; or if you think a change in safety guidelines or procedures is needed.
 We encourage you to speak first with your supervisor.
-NDR’s Human Resources Consultant, Kim Patton is available for HR-related concerns.
-For urgent and critical concerns that could impact safety and well-being, please contact Vice President for Research, Bob Bernhard.
+NDR’s Human Resources Consultant is available for HR-related concerns.
+For urgent and critical concerns that could impact safety and well-being, please contact the Vice President for Research.

 - How to Use Situation-Behavior-Impact to Give Feedback

 - 14 Ways To Approach Conflict And Difficult Conversations At Work

 As we resume normal activities in the post-pandemic world, our jobs and our personal lives may feel more demanding.
 For all of us, amplifying the positive will be invaluable.
 Take the time to thank a co-worker for a job well done.
 Offer to lend a hand.
 Send your colleagues an email or chat message to let them know you are thinking about them, even if you are no longer sharing an office (or waiting in line for the microwave).
 Look for the good stuff and draw attention to it.
 Isolating ourselves or ignoring conflicts will exaggerate differences in opinion and foster interpersonal difficulties.
 Instead, address conflicts early on with respect and care in the spirit of problem-solving.